Auto Injury Lawyers: Baton Rouge Car Accident Injuries

 Following an accident, you’ll experience the more tangible losses identified in the previous section.
 These include immediate medical bills, repairs, and counseling.

-An accident also involves the more intangible pain and suffering due to various indirect losses.
+An accident also involves more intangible pain and suffering due to various indirect losses.
 These can include the toll injuries take on your career, social life, intimate relationships, and isolation or abandonment fears.
 For example:

 - Career – We’ve already identified how the recovery period can affect employment.
 Beyond that, you may also experience limitations in what you’re able to accomplish at your job.